-The Canonical website lists 35 Linux Trojans, viruses and worms in its latest published list while av-test.org records over 250,000 new malicious (mostly Windows) programs every day, so...
+The Canonical website lists 35 Linux Trojans, viruses and worms in its published lists and av-test.org records over 250,000 new malicious (mostly Windows) programs daily...

-- If you dual-boot with Windows, run Windows in a VM, use WINE, or simply share files with Windows-using friends, scan the files for viruses. - Enable the Ubuntu MATE software firewall, if it isn't already.
-(See below.) - Keep your system updated.
+- If you dual-boot with Windows, run Windows in a VM, use WINE, or simply share files with Windows-using friends, scan the files for viruses. - Enable the Ubuntu MATE software firewall. - Keep your system updated.
 Updates are automatic on most Linux distributions.
 Let them run as soon as they are available. - Use strong passwords.
 On everything.
-And use a secure password manager to store them. - Make backups regularly. - Install software only from trusted sources, like Ubuntu MATE's Software Boutique or software repositories. - Use security-related plugins for your Internet browser that protect your data, credentials, and privacy. - Use your common sense.
+And use a secure password manager to store them. - Make backups regularly. - Install software only from trusted sources. - Use security-related plugins for your Internet browser. - Use your common sense.
 The biggest security threat is generally found between keyboard and chair.

 The Ubuntu Wiki provides additional recommendations on Basic Security at https://wiki.ubuntu.com/BasicSecurity.
-The security tools and concepts presented there include most of those listed above plus more details in these categories:
+Their security tools and concepts include these categories:

 - Your Tolerance for Risk

 - Linux Vulnerabilities Myths and Reality

-- Backups

-- It All Starts With a Good Password

 - Know What Sudo is Doing

 - Don't Log in as Root

 - Encrypt Your Home Folder

 - Least Privileges, Always

-- Security Updates

 - Know What You Have, Have What You Know

-- Make Your Browser More Secure

 - Home Network